ajeanmahoney/sipcore-callinfo-rfc/draft-ietf-sipcore-callinfo-rcd.md

 A parameter for "call-reason" is to be used to provide a string or other object that is used to convey the intent or reason the caller is calling to help the called party understand better the context and intent of the call and why they may want to answer the call.

-# A Call-Info framework for carrying Rich Call Data
+# A Call-Info Framework for Carrying Rich Call Data

 This specification is intended to extend the Call-Info header field to be compatible and complimentary to the Rich Call Data framework defined in {{I-D.ietf-stir-passport-rcd}}.
 In general, a SIP based call involves multiple hops that transition between different trusted and untrusted network relationships.
 The STIR framework {{RFC7340}} is intended to address the protection of the carriage of different call information and identities over untrusted network relationships that wasn't addressed when the SIP specifications were originally defined.
 Call-Info, as defined in {{RFC3261}} Section 20.9, is the defined mechanism for carrying call and caller related information and also defines procedures for defining new purpose tokens.
 This document will discuss the use of both existing tokens and define new purpose tokens to correspond to the Rich Call Data framework.